UNOC3 Nice 2025

 The panels covering will each be chaired by two Heads of State or Government.
 Based on the discussions and negotiations that will take place before and during the UN Ocean Conference, the goal is the adoption of a Nice Ocean Action Plan at the end of the conference, ten years after the Paris Agreement on Climate Change of 2015.

 The governments of Australia and Cape Verde have also been designated to facilitate a process leading to a final declaration, the Nice Ocean Action Declaration currently under negotiation at UN Headquarters.
 A zero draft has been issued at the end of 2024 with the aim of seeking consensus by May 2025.
+Since then, REV1 and REV2 versions have circulated in New York.
+Annotations to the REV1 version were published by Let’s Be Nice to the Ocean in collaboration with some twenty NGOs.
+Click here to retrieve these annotations.

 The outcome of the UN Ocean Conference will reflect the common denominator of the governments participating, because decisions of all conferences convened by the UN General Assembly are adopted by consensus.